Do you use a blogging checklist before you publish?

 Step #5: Select the correct post author/bio

-Even if you’re the only person who writes for your blog, don’t skip over this step on your publishing checklist.
+Even if you’re the only person who writes for your site, don’t skip over this step on your blogging checklist.

 Are your by-lines personalized with your name and author bio?